Let me show you how to bake an Olaf layered cake for your child that loves the movie Frozen.

-I used this white cake recipe and tripled it.
-Some of the batter were used for the school cupcakes, the other were divided into 3 pans(around 600 ml each).
+I used this white cake recipe and tripled it(find the free printable recipe card below).
+Some of the batters were used for the school cupcakes, the others were divided into 3 pans(around 600 ml each).
 I used an electric blue gel food color and colored two of the cakes: one with only a few drops, the other one double the drops.

 The baked cakes were stacked on top of each other, starting with the white layer, then mint, then teal.
 I added only a little bit of icing sugar in between.
 Then I “decrumbed” the cake by icing the whole cake, and taking most of the icing off again.
 This way the crumbs(most of it) won’t be a bother when icing the final layer.
 I don’t have a fancy icing tool, but a card works great!

-Finally, Olaf(made from marshmallow fondant) were added, together with the chocolate snowflakes, silver balls and a “blinged up” candle.
-I added her name with glitter icing, hoping it would be a bit more puffy.
+Finally, Olaf(made from marshmallow fondant) was added, together with the chocolate snowflakes, silver balls, and a “blinged up” candle.
+I added her name with glitter icing, hoping it would be a bit puffier.
 That was the only part of the cake I am not exactly satisfied with.

 And best of all: this little lady blew her own candle for the first time in her five years!
 She was so excited that she actually did it, she took the candle out before a proper photo was taken!